 Note: You can replace the sour cream with cream cheese (which yields a much denser but still moist cake and is great with 1 cup added chocolate chips!), heavy cream or milk, then you would use baking powder.
 With an acid ingredient like sour cream or yogurt, use baking soda.

 You can also substitute 1/4 of the sour cream with orange juice or lemon juice, which is what I like to do.

 If you have ever seen the 7-up pound cake recipe, it adds 7-up or Sprite instead of the sour cream.
 In that case, you can omit the baking soda.
-That might be too sweet for some, but extremely moist…
+That adds about another 2 tbsp. of sugar, but is very moist…